carpentries-lab/metagenomics-analysis/index.md

 >
 > 0. Don't panic.
 > 1. Everything is going to be fine.
-> 2. We are learning togheter.
+> 2. We are learning together.
 {: .checklist}

 {% include links.md %}